samuel-book/samuel_shap_paper_1/_sources/xgb_with_feature_selection/outline.md

 * *Predicting differences between local and benchmark decisions*:
     * We build a model to predict those patients, out of patients who would be thrombolysed by the majority of the benchmark hospitals, who would *not* be thrombolysed at the bottom 30 thrombolysing hospitals, as assessed by the predicted thrombolysis use in the 10k cohort set..
     * Of all those patients thrombolysed by benchmark decision, build an XGBoost model to predict which patients would *not* be thrombolysed at a local unit.
-    * Get Shap values for predictions.
+    * Get SHAP values for predictions.
-        * Check consistency of Shap values and XGBoost Importance across k-fold replications
+        * Check consistency of SHAP values and XGBoost Importance across k-fold replications
-        * Compare Shap values and XGBoost Importance
+        * Compare SHAP values and XGBoost Importance
-        * Analyse relationship between features and Shap values with beeswarm, waterfall, and scatter plots.
+        * Analyse relationship between features and SHAP values with beeswarm, waterfall, and scatter plots.

-* *Comparing Shap values between high and low thrombolysing hospitals*:
+* *Comparing SHAP values between high and low thrombolysing hospitals*:
     * Plot SHAP values for the top and bottom 30 hospitals, as assessed by the predicted thrombolysis use in the 10k cohort set.

 * *Plotting thrombolysis rate by feature value for low and high thrombolysing hospitals*: